-The 9 Words Parents Should Never Say to Their Kids
+9 Words Parents Should Never Call Their Kids

-The rhyme says ‘words will never hurt me,’ but when used on children these 9 epithets could cause damage.
+The rhyme says “words will never hurt me,” but when said to children, these could cause damage.

-The fight over the efficacy and cultural importance of political correctness has long represented the main battle of the culture war that has raged between American conservatives and American liberals since Woodstock.
 There is something deeply divisive about the (often heavily policed) suggestion that people should avoid language that offends or alienates historically marginalized groups.
+The fight over the efficacy and cultural importance of political correctness has long been a major battle between American conservatives and liberals.
 But the way adults talk to children, arguably one of the most marginalized groups in the world, should not be considered part of that debate.
-Moderating speech towards children is not self-censorship, but guidance and good parenting.
+Moderating speech toward children is not self-censorship, but guidance and good parenting.
 And it matters.

 Scientists have demonstrated for decades that adults’ words exert tremendous power over a child’s developing mind.
-What a parent says to their kid has very real consequences and there are words that seem to have overwhelmingly negative consequences.
-None of this has to do with culture or background or “grit”; this has to do with the practical ramifications of the actions taken by adults.
+What a parent says to their kid has very real consequences, and there are words that seem to have overwhelmingly negative consequences.
+None of this has to do with culture or background — this has to do with the practical ramifications of adults’ actions.
 So, yes, there are words that should be removed from the vocabulary of adults, not in the interest of furthering a cultural or political agenda, but in the interest of helping kids become happy adults.

 Here are nine of those words.

-The label of “bossy’ is generally applied to little girls who take on a leadership role in group play.
+The label of “bossy” is generally applied to little girls who take on a leadership role in group play.
 This is totally understandable.
 It can, because of the nature of gender and cultural indoctrination, be shocking to see girls guiding their play-group.
-The problem with calling a girl bossy is that it’s levied as a criticism.
-A girl who is called bossy is basically being told that she shouldn’t take on the role of a leader.
+The problem with calling a girl “bossy” is that it’s levied as criticism.
+A girl who is called “bossy” is basically being told she shouldn’t take on the role of a leader.
 What is the supposed bossy girl doing?
 She’s being assertive.
-She is having ideas and arguing for the merit of those ideas.
+She’s having ideas and arguing for the merit of those ideas.
 And assertiveness should be encouraged in girls as much as it is encouraged in boys.

 This is not to say that kids don’t need to work on their delivery.
 If a parent has a problem with any child making demands of their peers, the issue is probably more with the delivery rather than the leadership itself.
 They’d do better to lean into a girl’s assertiveness and instead address the delivery of their leadership style.

-Smart’s evil twin is “stupid.”
-Part of the reason that calling a kid stupid is so damaging is that they understand what a debasing epithet it is.
-They get that it’s shocking for one kid to call another kid, stupid.
-The word is the equivalent of one adult calling another adult a “fucking moron” and carries just as much weight in Kindergarten circles.
+Smart’s evil twin is “stupid,” or “dumb,” or any synonym of the word.
+Not only is this ableist language, but part of the reason calling a kid stupid is so damaging is that they understand what a debasing epithet it is.
+They get that it’s shocking for one kid to call another kid “stupid.”
+The word is the equivalent of one adult calling another adult a “fucking moron,” and carries just as much weight in Kindergarten circles.

 Most adults probably wouldn’t call their kid an asshole to their face.
 But any filter that might exist in the home is weirdly stripped away by social media.
 For some reason, parents feel like it makes them edgy and relatable when they tell tales of their “asshole” kids driving them crazy over one thing or another.
 But guess who the asshole really is?

 After all, kids who are testing a parent’s patience aren’t being assholes.
-They are going through the typical developmental processes.
-These processes lead to behaviors that help them understand both their world and their place in it,
+They’re going through the typical developmental processes.
+These processes lead to behaviors that help them understand both their world and their place in it.

-Besides, why would any parent want to frame their kid as an asshole to friends and strangers who may have limited experience with their kid, regardless of what they actually say to them in the home?
-What’s more, the label acts like a time-bomb.
+Besides, why would any parent want to frame their kid as an asshole to friends and strangers who may have limited experience with their kid, regardless of what they actually say to their child in the home?
+What’s more, the label acts like a time bomb.
 A kid will eventually be able to find a parent’s social feed.
 And eventually the label a parent thought they were using behind a kid’s back will be glowing bright on the screen, right in front of their face.
 Good luck with that.

-Here’s a fascinating fact about childhood brain development: Kids are inherently and naturally egocentric.
-That’s because until about 3-years-old they have yet to fully develop “theory of mind” which is the ability to understand that other people can have thoughts and feelings that are different from their own.
+Kids are inherently and naturally egocentric.
+That’s because until about 3 years old, they have yet to fully develop “theory of mind” which is the ability to understand that other people can have thoughts and feelings that are different from their own.

 What does that mean?
 It means a toddler simply cannot understand why, when they want juice, anybody would have a different perspective.
 It might seem “selfish” for a kid, but selfishness presumes malice.
-And thinking a kid is malicious, and labeling them as malicious is dangerous for both the kid and the child.
+And thinking a kid is malicious and labeling them as malicious is dangerous for both the kid and the parent.

 The label is also a good way to confuse a child about the fact that there are lies that society encourages people to tell every day.
 After all, no matter how grandma smells, we never, ever, say anything about it.